 Under her direction, Mazowsze became famous all over the world.
 The spectacles of Mazowsze have inspired Polish people living outside Poland, while audiences in other countries were exposed to the magnificence which is Polish culture.

 But the Sygietyńskis did not do it alone.
 There were other Mazowsze legends who have made Mazowsze Poland’s premier cultural ambassadors.
 Among them is a man whom I am honored to call a friend.
-Mazowsze’s Head Choreographer, Witold Zapała.
+Mazowsze’s Head Choreographer, Witold Zapała (1935 – 2020)

-Even at 75, Zapała continues to insure the integrity of Mazowsze’s artistic style.
+For more than 50 years, Zapała continued to insure the integrity of Mazowsze’s artistic style.

 I met Witold Zapała at a Polish Folk Dance festival in Los Angeles.
 He was one of the choreographers who came from Poland to coach the dancers from the 15 Polish dance troupes in attendance.